wordofwarning/wordofwarning.org/current/2016-hazard/programme/index.md

 "I am not historical, I am not futuristic, I am not the old nor am I the new.
 I am but an object made from human hair.
 My purpose is to disturb, to interrupt your contemplation and seduce your vision; so that I become an image of your imagination."

 #### Credits
-[Hazard](/hab/hazard) 2016 is produced by [hÅb](/hab), in collaboration with the participating artists; supported using public funding by Arts Council England + funded by Manchester City Council. | Header image: Antje Hildebrandt, 2014
+[Hazard](/hab/hazard) 2016 is produced by [hÅb](/hab), in collaboration with the participating artists; supported using public funding by Arts Council England + funded by Manchester City Council.
+Thanks to the Royal Exchange Theatre.
+Header image: Antje Hildebrandt, 2014
 <a href="http://hazardmcr.org" target="_blank">hazardmcr.org</a> | <a href="http://twitter.com/HazardMcr" target="_blank">@HazardMcr</a> | <a href="http://twitter.com/hashtag/HazardMcr" target="_blank">#HazardMcr</a>